 According to these LinkedIn user demographics, Millennials have a huge influence on buying power across various markets.
 For employers, they could use LinkedIn as an opportunity to tap into that very market.

 LinkedIn provides equal opportunities for those seeking jobs, regardless of their race, age, or gender.
-Of its 500 million users, just under half of them are women i.e. 44% – which matches the percentage of women that use Facebook.
+Of its 675 million users, just under half of them are women i.e. 43% – which is 1% less that the percentage of women that use Facebook.
 This is great news for LinkedIn demographics as it should continue to encourage more women to use the platform.

 10. Overall, 61 million LinkedIn users are senior-level influencers, and 40 million are in decision-making positions.